-Within walking distance from the marina there’s a handful of restaurants and bars.
+Within walking distance from the marina, there’s a handful of restaurants and bars.
 We opted for Millikens.
-Another boat that visited the marina just days before we did said that they had a fantastic Prime Rib special for $14.
+Another boat that visited the marina just days before we did say that they had a fantastic Prime Rib special for $14.
 With Prime Rib on my mind, we all headed to dinner.
 The meal was fantastic.

 The Kennedy Space Center was fabulous.

-What I loved most about the Space Center was that there was a consistent message, music and theme across the whole park.
+What I loved most about the Space Center in Cape Canaveral was that there was a consistent message, music, and theme across the whole park.
 Every exhibition spoke loudly to me and what I learned/felt was that as humans we can do amazing things.
 We can work internationally to create something magnificent.
 It’s not just about America or Russia or China… it’s about all of us as humans.
 When we all work together we can move mountains or at least go to the moon.

 The first exhibition we saw was about ‘Hero’s’.

-It starts off with a slide show and video of kids, adults and astronauts talking about who their hero’s were.
-Some said my mom and dad, others named a super hero.
+It starts off with a slide show and video of kids, adults, and astronauts talking about who their heroes were.
+Some said my mom and dad, others named a superhero.
 The list went on and on.
-After the show we then walked into an area that had all these pods with a characteristic of a hero over the top.
+After the show, we then walked into an area that had all these pods with a characteristic of a hero over the top.
 To name a few, there was tenacity, confidence, discipline.
-In each pod the characteristic was showcased with examples of that characteristic in action.
+In each pod, the characteristic was showcased with examples of that characteristic in action.

 After our tour, we returned to Cape Marina and shared our stories and experiences with Michael.
 He stayed back so to visit with his sister and brother-in-law.

-It was nice to have someone to talk and share or excitement with.
+It was nice to have someone to talk to and share or excitement with.